Science and Training for Adventures

 Updates, quick & fun: Twitter.com/TheFitnessFixer.

-- List of free summary articles to fix pain,
+- List of no-charge summary articles to fix pain,

 and saner, healthier fitness that grew from patient handouts that doctor

 colleagues asked me to write to replace the ones they used

 for NECK pain, BACK, KNEE, DISC, healthier STRETCHING, more

 Click the Office Page.

 - Short summaries of some of my research on core muscle function, why